Advertisement

 Save money with discounted days out

-Some attractions offer discounts for low-income families.
-If you get universal credit, working tax credit, child tax credit, employment and support allowance, income support or jobseeker’s allowance, the whole family can go to London Zoo for £3.
-This offer is available until March 2023.
+If you receive universal credit, working tax credit, child tax credit, employment and support allowance, income support or jobseeker’s allowance, the whole family can go to London Zoo for £3.
+There are plenty more discounts on offer, so keep an eye out this summer!

 Cook a cheap meal with your kids

 Cooking with your kids can be great fun (once you get past the mess).
-We have tips for cooking for your family on a tight budget here which should help you find the cheapest recipes which even the fussiest eaters in your family will love.
+We have tips for cooking for your family on a tight budget here which should help you find the cheapest recipes to please even the fussiest eaters in your family.
 We also teamed up with Marcus Rashford and Tom Kerridge last summer and they gave us some of their favourite recipes for kids which won’t break the bank.
-Why not try this fun recipe for tortilla pizzas this February half term?
+Why not try this fun recipe for tortilla pizzas this summer?

 Make your own slime, playdough or salt dough

-There are simple recipes for making slime, playdough and salt dough, which will barely cost you anything this February half term.
-Your kids will love making a little bit of a mess and having fun, and they’re easy and cheap activities which will fill an afternoon.
+There are simple recipes for making slime, playdough and salt dough, which will barely cost you anything.
+Your kids will love making a little bit of a mess and having fun over the summer holidays, and they’re easy and cheap activities which will fill an afternoon.

 Recommended for you